 - 40% are unaware of where their key assets are located.

-- 40% believe their incident response plan is not effective in responding to cyber attacks.
+- 40% believe their incident response plan is not effective in responding to cyberattacks.

 Given the 2nd, 3rd, and 4th bullets, I was actually surprised to see that 67% believed they could appropriately respond to a cyber incident.
 With almost 2/3rds of the respondents believing they struggle to understand how their systems could be breached and 40% unaware of where their key assets are, I’m not convinced that a majority of the respondents could effectively and efficiently detect, scope, contain, and remediate an incident.
-Incidents are more than likely ran like a fire drill, with all participants just hoping the place doesn’t burn to the ground.
+Incidents are more than likely run like a fire drill, with all participants just hoping the place doesn’t burn to the ground.

 While the (ISC)2 report focuses on the federal government, our work in the private sector, unfortunately, doesn’t leave me to believe they’re any better off.
-The heavy hitters tend to do a decent job, or at least have the budget to try, but security practices in general are abysmal.
+The heavy hitters tend to do a decent job, or at least have the budget to try, but security practices, in general, are abysmal.
 The latest DFARS requirements and looming December 2017 deadline have at least got these organizations discussing security, though not always in a positive light.
 Most of these organizations still struggle with the ‘how’ and the overall ‘why’, but the fact it has to be done is no longer up for debate.